Speed Art Museum: History

-Timeline

-1927 – The Speed Art Museum is built and receives more than 74,000 visitors in the first year.

-1928 – The centenary of Kentucky portrait painter Matthew Harris Jouett is celebrated with an exhibition of his portraits, many owned by prominent Louisvillians.
+In 1928, the centenary of Kentucky portrait painter Matthew Harris Jouett was celebrated with an exhibition of his portraits, many owned by prominent Louisvillians.

-1933 – The museum is incorporated as a privately endowed institution and its board of governors was established.

-1934 – The museum received its first major donation, a valuable collection of North American Indian artifacts given by Dr. Frederick Weygold.

-1941 – Dr. Preston Pope Satterwhite donates his collection of 15th century and 16th century French and Italian Decorative Arts including tapestries and furniture.

-1944 – Satterwhite donates the English Renaissance room, which was moved in its entirety from Devon, England.
-Dr. Satterwhite's gift necessitated an enlargement of the museum and in his will he provided for the addition that bears his name.
-Completed in 1954, it was the first of three additions to the original building.

-1946 – Paul S. Harris becomes the first professional director of the museum.
-During his tenure, acquisitions to the collection were made mostly in the areas of decorative arts and furniture.
+The Speed would receive many notable donations in its early years.
+A large collection of 15th and 16th century French and Italian decorative art was donated by Dr. Preston Pope Satterwhite in 1941.
+In 1944 a sizeable and valuable collection of Native American artifacts were donated by Dr. Frederick Weygold.
+In that same year one of the most significant early donations – the English Renaissance room – was donated by Satterwhite.
+This room was moved in its entirety from Devonshire, England, and required the museum to build an expansion to house it.
+This expansion, completed in 1954, was the first of three additions added to the original structure.
+This room is still on display for the public as of 2026.

-1964 – Recently donated paintings and furniture from the collection of Mrs. W. Blakemore Wheeler go on view including works by Mary Cassatt, John Constable, Gustave Courbet, Thomas Gainsborough, Paul Gauguin, Pierre-Auguste Renoir, Maurice Utrillo, and James Abbott McNeill Whistler.
+In 1964, paintings and furniture donated from the collection of Mrs. W. Blakemore Wheeler were put on view, including works by Mary Cassatt, John Constable, Gustave Courbet, Thomas Gainsborough, Paul Gauguin, Pierre-Auguste Renoir, Maurice Utrillo, and James Abbott McNeill Whistler.

-1966 – Charter Collectors Group forms to assist the museum in the acquisition of pre-1940 art.

-1970 – New Art Collectors Group forms to assist the museum to acquire contemporary art.

-1973 – The North Wing of the museum opens, giving new space for a theatre, offices, indoor sculpture court, and library.
+In 1973, the north addition of the museum, designed by Brenner, Danforth, and Rockwell of Chicago, opened, giving new space for a theatre, offices, indoor sculpture court, and library.

-1977 – The Speed celebrates its 50th anniversary in 1977 with the acquisition of Rembrandt's Portrait of a Woman, one of the museum's most significant acquisitions.
+The Speed celebrated its 50th anniversary in 1977 with the acquisition of Rembrandt's Portrait of a Woman, one of the museum's most significant acquisitions.

-1983 – The 1983 Wing opens, designed by Robert Geddes of Princeton.
-The new wing adds gallery space for permanent collections and special exhibitions.
+In 1983, the south addition, designed by Robert Geddes, dean emeritus of the Princeton University School of Architecture, opened.
+The new wing added gallery space for permanent collections and special exhibitions.

-1996 – Alice Speed Stoll dies, bequeathing over $50 million to the museum.
-The Speed closes to undertake an extensive renovation.
-Newer lighting, heating and cooling systems, multi-layered labels about the collection, the Laramie L. Learning Center, and Art Sparks Interactive Family Gallery are put into place.
+In 1996, using a master plan by architect Peter Rose, the Speed closed for a year to undertake an extensive renovation.
+Newer lighting, heating and cooling systems, multi-layered labels about the collection, the Laramie L. Learning Center, and Art Sparks Interactive Family Gallery were put into place.
+Around the same time, James Breckinridge Speed's granddaughter Alice Speed Stoll died and bequeathed over $50 million to the museum.